Bounty Killer

-Rodney Basil Price OD (born 12 June 1972), known as Bounty Killer, is a Jamaican reggae and dancehall deejay.
+Rodney Basil Price (born 12 June 1972), known as Bounty Killer, is a Jamaican reggae and dancehall deejay.
 AllMusic describes him as "one of the most aggressive dancehall stars of the '90s, a street-tough rude boy with an unrepentant flair for gun talk".
-He is regarded as one of the best dancehall lyricists of all time.
+He is widely regarded as one of the greatest and most influential dancehall lyricists of all time.

 Biography

 Early life and career

 Price moved to Kingston at an early age, along with his mother and siblings.
 Price started his musical career as a sound system deejay in his early teens.
 At the age of 14, Price was shot by a stray bullet during a gunfight between rival political factions, and while convalescing in hospital decided on the name Bounty Killer.
 After recovering, he increased his performances on a greater number of sound systems, and turned his attention towards recording.

 1990s

 Before his entry into the dancehall industry, Bounty Killer was in the retail industry as an entrepreneur selling figurines.
 He was then encouraged to record at King Jammy's Recording Studio in Kingston.
 Price eventually recorded with King Jammy, the first session being in Spring 1992.
 One of his first tunes was the "Coppershot", which Jammy was unwilling to release due to its lyrics glorifying gun culture.
 Jammy's brother Uncle T disagreed and released the single himself, which went on to become an underground hit in both Jamaica and New York.

 In 1993, Price performed at the popular reggae festival Sting (held in Portmore, Jamaica every year on Boxing Day), whereupon he had a high-profile clash with fellow deejay Beenie Man.
 The rivalry continued through the 1990s, with both accusing the other of a stolen act.
 They settled their differences after both realized the negative effect their feud was having on the industry.
 He has also had heated rivalries with several other top deejays, including Merciless, Super Cat and Vybz Kartel, throughout his career.

 He increased control over his output in 1995 by leaving Jammy and setting up his own Scare Dem Productions company and Priceless Records label.